mariadb-corporation/MaxScale/routers/ReadWriteSplit.md

 ## Overview

+The **readwritesplit** router is designed to increase the read-only processing capability of a cluster while maintaining consistency.
+This is achieved by splitting the query load into read and write queries.
+Read queries, which do not modify data, are spread across multiple nodes while all write queries will be sent to a single node.

-The **readwritesplit** router is designed to be used with a Master-Slave replication cluster.
+The router is designed to be used with a traditional Master-Slave replication cluster.
 It automatically detects changes in the master server and will use the current master server of the cluster.
-With a Galera cluster, one can achieve a resilient setup and easy master failover by using one of the Galera nodes as a Write-Master node, where are write queries are routed, and spreading the read load over all the nodes.
+With a Galera cluster, one can achieve a resilient setup and easy master failover by using one of the Galera nodes as a Write-Master node, where all write queries are routed, and spreading the read load over all the nodes.

 ## Configuration